greggman/eslint-plugin-one-variable-per-var/README.md

 # eslint-plugin-one-variable-per-var

-<a href="http://eslint.org/">ESLint</a> rule for enforcing one variable per var statement
+<a href="http://eslint.org/">ESLint</a> rule for enforcing one variable per var statement.

 ## Why Use It